gregmagdsick/busmall_201d5/user_stories.md

 * As a developer, I want the marketing data displayed to update if the user clicks on the display button again.

+* As a developer, I want to use a linter to clean up my code

 ### As a focus group participant: ###